-2.1.1 Level access routes to which the public has access, including level accessible routes, shall have a mean coefficient of friction $\mu$ , of not less than 0.4 when tested in accordance with AS/NZS 3661.1 (see D1/VM1).
-Requirements for ramps and stairways are given in Paragraphs 3.1.4 and 4.1.4.
+2.1.1 Level access routes to which the public has access, including level accessible routes, shall have a mean coefficient of friction μ, of not less than (4.4 when tested in accordance with AS/NZS 661 t (see D1/ M1).
+Requirements for ramps and tairways are given in Paragraphs 5.1... and 4......

-- 1. Access routes to which the public have access include walking surfaces such as decks, patios and steps on the approach to the main entrance to Housing, and common areas of Communal Residential and Multi-unit dwelling accommodation. - 2.
-For other access routes a coefficient of friction of less than 0.4 may be acceptable, but account should be taken of the effectiveness of the surface when worn or wet.
+- 1. Access routes to which the public have access include walking surfaces such as decks, patios and steps on the approach to the main entrance to Housing, and common areas of Communal Residential and Multi-unit dwelling - For other access routes a coefficient of friction of less than 0.4 may be acceptable, but account should be taken of the effectiveness of the surface when worn or wet.

-2.1.2 For a level access route which is intended to remain dry under normal usage, any of the commonly used walking surfaces listed in Table 2 will provide adequate slip resistance ( $\mu > 0.4$ ).
+2.1.2 For a level access route which is intended to remain dry under normal usage, any of the commonly used walking surfaces listed in Table 2 will provide adequate slip resistance ($\mu > 0.4$).

 - 1. A cleaning regime should be established by the building owner to effectively maintain the slip resistance of the walking surface. - 2.
 Whenever a normally dry surface is wet, such as from cleaning or isolated spillage, at a time when the public have access, adequate signage should be used to identify the hazard.
-(Many walking surfaces which are slip resistant in the dry become very slippery when wet and can be the cause of slip injuries as pedestrians are unaware of the rapid change of slip resistance and have not altered their gait accordingly.) - Slipping may still occur on slip resistant walking surfaces as other factors such as the use of unsuitable footwear or unusual gaits also influence slip resistance.

-2.1.3 The walking surface for a level access route which may become wet during normal usage (for example, outdoor access routes or entranceways where water can be tracked indoors when it is raining) shall be selected from the list of acceptable wet slip resistant surfaces given in Table 2.
+(Many walking surfaces which are slip resistant in the dry become very slippery when wet and can be the cause of slip injuries as pedestrians are unaware of the rapid change of slip resistance and have not altered their gait accordingly.) - Slipping may still occur on slip resistant walking surfaces as other factors such as the use of unsuitable footwear or unusual gaits also influence slip resistance. - 2.1.3 The walking surface for a level access route which may become wet during normal usage (for example, outdoor access routes or entranceways where we er can be tracked indoors voien his cuning shall be selected from the list of acceptably wet slip resistant surfaces growin Table 2

-- 1. Testing as prescribed by D1/VM1 may be used to supplement Table 2. - 2.
-The manner in which a surface wears will affect the slip resistance.
+- 1. Testing as prescribed by D1/VM1 may be used to supplement Table 2. - The manner in which a surface wears will affect the slip resistance.
 This is particularly relevant to wet slip resistant surfaces if wear results in a polishing of the surface. - 3.
 Allowing the surface texture to become clogged with dirt (through inadequate cleaning regimes) or the buildup of polishes or waxes can similarly impair slip resistance.
 (This comment is applicable for both dry and wet surfaces.)
 Guidance on the maintenance of slip resistance is given in AS/NZS 3661.2.